 You don’t have to stop soaking up Portland’s creative culture just because you have a plane to catch.
-At Portland International Airport (PDX) — rated No. 1 in the country by Travel + Leisure readers — visitors can view art installations, shop for locally made souvenirs (tax-free), hear live music and sample local street food.
+At Portland International Airport (PDX) — rated No. 1 in the country by Travel + Leisure readers for six consecutive years — visitors can view art installations, shop for locally made souvenirs (tax-free), hear live music and sample local street food.
 And, as of February 2017, you can visit Hollywood Theatre in Concourse C to watch short films by Northwest filmmakers.

 The 17-seat micro-cinema is an annex of the historic Hollywood Theatre, a majestic landmark on Portland’s Northeast Sandy Boulevard.
 A longtime favorite of local film buffs, the Hollywood started out in 1926 as a silent movie theater.
 It went on to feature 70 mm films and became Oregon’s only Cinerama theater in 1961.
 (Film was projected onto a large curved screen from three synchronized 35 mm projectors.)